hackerbeats/SimpleTicket-Style-Guide/README.md

 My first step was to create the SimpleTicket logo.
 I decided to employ the help of <a href="https://openai.com/dall-e-2/">DALL•E 2<a> to assist with this effort.

-On my fifth prompt to DALL•E, I landed on some good results and found my logo mark of choice: a somewhat distraught-looking helpdesk agent.
+On my fifth prompt to DALL•E, I landed on some good results and found my logo mark of choice.

 ![SimpleTicket logo prompt screenshot highlighted](https://user-images.githubusercontent.com/122168069/212476511-9ab2d27f-b8e1-45e2-8bd3-f2e80b450030.png)

-This DALL•E generated icon image spoke to me.
+This nicely designed and somewhat distraught-looking helpdesk agent spoke to me.
 We've all been there before, tethered to the support line and at the whim of endless inquiries and disgruntled customers.

 I downloaded the DALL•E .png icon file, then imported it into Adobe Illustrator and performed Image Trace to vectorize the image for further editing.